*Updated July 15, 2022*

 The Bing Maps Distance Matrix API calculates the distances and times based on the routes calculated by the Bing Maps Route API.
-Times are based on predictive traffic information, depending on the start time specified in the request, and distance matrices are calculated using different modes of transportation, such as driving, walking and public transit routes.
-This API can also generate an optional histogram of travel times over a period of time with a set interval that takes into consideration the predicted traffic at those times.
+Times are based on predictive traffic information, depending on the start time specified in the request.
+Bing Maps API’s distance matrices to and from locations are calculated for different modes of transportation, such as driving, walking and public transit routes.

 Below is a screenshot from our travelling salesman demo, including the travel-time histogram: